mstksg/inCode/copy/entries/io-monad-harmful.md

 [^never]: In any case, ever, for any circumstance or reason.
 [^sometimes]: Just kidding.
 Only a sith deals in absolutes.

-Let's say someone comes to you and asks you the question:

-> How does Haskell do things like print a string?
+Let's say someone comes to you and asks you the question: "How does Haskell do things like print a string?"

-**Definitely not with the IO monad.**
+The answer is: **Definitely not with the IO monad.**

-This is literally one of the simplest question a new person to Haskell can ask.
+This is literally one of the simplest question a new person to Haskell could possibly ask.
 There are many incorrect answers you could give, but "the IO Monad" is one of the most incorrect answers possible.

 For one, one of the most beautiful things about Haskell is that IO actions are all [first-class normal data objects][fcs], like lists or integers or